Sterlitamak: Meteorite

 Near midnight on May 17, 1990, a meteorite fell into a field 20 km west of Sterlitamak and made a crater about 10 m in size and 5 m in depth with surrounding ejecta.
 Several fragments up to 6 kg were found in and near the crater.
 One year later, the thumbprinted main mass of 315 kg was found when digging out the crater.
 The meteorite is made of iron of the octahedrite (IIIAB) type.
 The main mass is now in the Museum of Archaeology and Ethnography, Ufa Scientific Center, the Russian Academy of Science.

+Population

+Number of population

+According to data released by Bashstat, Sterlitamak had a population of 277,410 at the time of the 2020 census.
+Compared to the 2010 census, when 273,486 people were registered, there is a slight increase.

+National composition

+The national composition of the population of Sterlitamak according to the results of the 2020 census (excluding 6933 people who did not indicate their nationality):